BooleanCube/chaos-theory/README.md

 ## Credits
 [Veritasium](https://www.youtube.com/c/veritasium) is a channel of science and engineering videos featuring experiments, expert interviews, cool demos, and discussions with the public about everything science. <br>
-I recently came across a very intriguing [video about chaos theory](https://youtu.be/ovJcsL7vyrk) that they produced and was inspired to build this myself because I wanted to explore the logistic map and chaos for myself.
+I recently came across a very intriguing [video about chaos theory](https://youtu.be/ovJcsL7vyrk) that they produced and was inspired to build this myself because I wanted to explore the logistic map and chaos for myself. <br>
 I used the [matplotlib](https://matplotlib.org/) python package and a [community managed version of manim](https://github.com/ManimCommunity/manim)

 ----